RevivalPMMP/PEXProtection/README.md

     /pexprotection add <name> <radius>

+    To disable spawning in a whole world, you can use:

+    /pexprotection disableworld <world>

 After using this command, the plugin will tell you to select a block.
 You can select a block by tapping it, which will then be selected as the center block for the protection radius.
 When you've done that...
 You're done!
 Have fun!

 ## Support